Grid Networking in Canada (2026): In-Wall PoE Switch Zone Cabling Guide

 Suite / small office pattern

-• One POE-Jack® at the main desk area of a small office or condo suite.
+• One plate at the primary desk area of a small office or condo suite.

-• Feeds a handful of endpoints while keeping the riser and closet wiring light.
+• Feeds a handful of endpoints while keeping riser and closet wiring light.

 For building-scale examples that combine these patterns with riser and IDF design, see the high-rise, renovation and commercial office scenario guides under More Resources.